 Château Sainte-Roseline - La Chapelle de Sainte-Roseline 2007

-Winery rated Outstanding by Gault Millau, 2 stars by Bettane & Desseauve, 1* RVFLet's just say it straight away, this is a rosé that plays in the big leagues, like most of the vintages from Sainte-Roseline Castle Recognized Crus Classés of Provence.
-A high-end 2007 vintage that, like all those before it, has been crafted with care, expertise, and passion to reflect the richness of an exceptional terroir.
-This aromatic and refined rosé develops subtle aromas of grapefruit, morello cherry, and strawberry, with surprising balance and complexity!
+Winery rated " Remarkable" by Gault Millau, 2 stars by Bettane & Desseauve, 1* RVFLet's just say it right off the bat: this is a rosé that plays in the big leagues, just like most of the vintages from the Sainte-Roseline Castle Recognized as a Crus Classés de Provence.
+A top-tier 2007 vintage that, like all those before it, has been meticulously crafted with expertise and passion, showcasing the richness of an exceptional terroir.
+This aromatic and refined rosé offers subtle notes of grapefruit, morello cherry, and strawberry, with astonishing balance and complexity!

 Eye